0YEET-C/simple-boot-kernel-32bits/doc/boot.md

 ```
 - Set 32-bit segment registers to code seg
 - Initialize stack for kernel execution
-- Jump to kernel entry at 0x80000
+- Jump to stage2 entry at 0x80000

 ## Fail
 ```bash